sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Timers and signal handling inside an event loop: `signalfd` and the self-pipe trick
 - Thread pools versus event loops, and the C10K problem

+**Worked example:** the week 40 server rewritten as a single-threaded event loop serving thousands of simultaneous connections, then measured against the forking version.

 [🗒️Lecture Notes (HTML)](../files/c/Week_47_Event_Driven_and_Scalable_IO.html)

 ---